0mhz-net/0mhz-net.github.io/docs.md

 Once the files have been copied over,

 * Boot up your MiSTer.
-* You will see a new, top-level `DOS Games` section in the menu, enter it.
+* You will see a new, top-level `DOS Games` section in the menu, select it.
 * Select the game you want to start playing.
 * The game will boot with the default settings for graphics and sound, including any memory managers or drivers needed.